 The temperament of the dog is also of great importance.
 If your dog is very confident and outgoing, he will most likely learn more quickly than a shy dog might.
 The former tend to be easier to work with when it comes to training because they are used to being handled and having things done for them.

 Most experts feel that if you do not have a proper understanding of your dog’s temperament, then you should not use an e-collar on them.
-Some dogs are just not suited for them, so you will have to try other methods first before resorting to punishment techniques like the shock collar.
+Some dogs are just not suited for them, so you will have to try other methods first before resorting to punishment techniques like shock collar training.

 Positive reinforcement works best, but if it does not work for your pet, you can use other tactics to correct the behaviour.
 You might have to consult with a professional dog trainer that uses an e-collar.